 - Do not rely on others to get you out of trouble.
 Take charge and try to solve any problem yourself.
 It will offer you experience, better education, and confidence.

 - Do not get caught easily and do not think you’ve reached points of evolution that allow you ambitious moves.

 - Use all of your safety tools.

-- Keep yourself well hydrated before and after windsurfing.
-Energy bars, fruits and bananas also offer “fuel” to your body.
+- Keep yourself well-hydrated before and after windsurfing.
+Energy bars, fruits, and bananas also offer “fuel” to your body.

 - Stay calm in all situations.

 In the end, you should always be able to return to the coast if you have complied with all safety measures.
-If you fell into the water, make sure that you have activated the life jacket and look for help.
+If you fall into the water, make sure that you have activated the life jacket and look for help.

 Equipment & Conditions